 Failing to comply with covenants under the Company's credit facility could result in restricted access to additional capital or being required to repay all amounts owing thereunder.
 The Company currently has a credit facility and the amount authorized thereunder is dependent on the borrowing base determined by its lenders.
-The Company is required to comply with covenants under its credit facility which may, in certain cases, include certain financial ratio tests, which, from time to time, either affect the availability, or price, of additional funding and in the event that the Company does not comply with these covenants, the Company's access to capital could be restricted or repayment could be required.
-Events beyond the Company's control may contribute to the failure of the Company to comply with such covenants.
+The Company is required to comply with covenants under its credit facility which may, in certain cases, include certain financial ratio tests, which, from time to time, either affect the availability, or price, of additional funding and in the event that the Company does not comply with these covenants, the Company's control may contribute to the failure of the Company to comply with such covenants.
 A failure to comply with covenants could result in default under the Company's credit facility, which could result in the Company being required to repay amounts owing thereunder.